karl-zylinski/karl-zylinski.github.io/new/content/posts/solodevs-and-the-trap-of-the-game-engine.md

 ## Thanks for reading!

-If you want to see some game development streams and tutorials, then maybe you'd enjoy my YouTube channel: https://www.youtube.com/@karl_zylinski
+If you want to see some game development streams and tutorials, then maybe you'll enjoy my YouTube channel: https://www.youtube.com/@karl_zylinski

 /Karl Zylinski